Declined -- (2)

 A Night Out

-Maybe so, but I do like my crispy fried yellow noodles with shrimp.
+Maybe so, but I do like their crispy fried yellow noodles with shrimp.
 I think this dish is Cantonese and authentic, and if it is what I think it is then it doesn't quite make sense that I spent eight bucks for this dish.

 I don't usually go to a Chinese restaurant, especially with a group of people.
 At a regular "western restaurant" you get your own dish that has everything in it—a main course and two or three side dishes, but at a Chinese restaurant (or a similar Asian restaurant) a side dish can be a main course, which is usually too much for a single person, or too spicy if eaten without white rice.
 So it often comes to this dilemma—should I order my own dish or one that can be shared?